dsouflis/rete-next/README.md

 ### Partial matches
 The original implementation only supported partial matches.
 An operation was added to retrieve partial matches (initial version exists).

+### Added removal of WMEs
+Rematch-based removal of WMEs was implemented.
+Testing for this revealed a severe error in BetaMemory.join_activation which came from the C++ implementation rete1.cpp (it did not exist in rete0.cpp).